All staff contribute to CEIAG through their roles as Tutors, Subject Teachers, Curriculum/Subject Leaders, and Heads of Year.

 The impact of the careers programme can be measured through the low number of NEETS following Year 11, and the diverse paths followed by students after leaving Park School.
 Most students sign up for the school Alumni where they can keep in touch about their next career steps.

-Please refer to the careers policy document for details of the Provider Access Statement.
-All information, together with the Careers Policy, is reviewed and updated annually.
+Please refer to the Careers Policy document for details of the Provider Access Statement.
+All information, together with the Careers Policy, is reviewed every two years.
 However, information may be revised throughout the year to reflect new regulations and/or to meet the additional needs of students.
-The date of the next review of the Careers Policy is March 2021.

 The Careers Entitlement for all students